NathanaelA/nativescript-liveedit/README.md

 Please note the watcher specifically does NOT watch the **App_Resources** folders, mainly because this folder must be built, as these are compiled resources.
 In addition the device code itself does not have any code to start watching any new folders when they are added; restarting the app will allow it to start watching it.
 I have a billion other things on my list that affects me more.
 So this is a very low priority to actually code it up, I would gladly take pull requests that fixes this, if you find this oversight too annoying.

+I realize XMLLint is a pain to install on windows, so I have included all the needed files on NativeScript.rocks

 ## Installation